vanducng/datafold-docs/docs/os_diff/how_to_use.md

 ```
 # DATABASE CONNECTION INFORMATION
-# In this section, you can specify one or more databases that your runs (defined later in the file) can connect to.
+# In this section, you can specify one or more databases that your runs (which are defined later in the file) can connect to.

 # Specify the database connection information
-[database.postgres]
+[database.your_business_data]
+# Note that this line *can* be the same as your actual database name, but doesn't
+# have to be.
+It's a variable that stores information about a database connection
+# (driver, database, user, and password).

   driver = "postgresql"
-  database = "diff_test"
+  database = "your_business_data" # Note that this line *is* where your actual database name must be used.
-  user = "username"
+  user = "your_username"
-  password = "password"
+  password = "your_password"

 # DATA-DIFF RUN PARAMETERS
-# In this section, you can specify default run parameters as well as parameters for
+# In this section, you can specify default run parameters that will be used by data-diff,
-# one or more named runs that you can use from the command line.
+# as well as parameters for one or more named runs that you can use from the command line.

 # Specify the default run parameters
 [run.default]
   verbose = true

-# Specify the run parameters for a run called postgres_analytics
+# Specify the run parameters for a run called 'analytics'
-[run.postgres_analytics]
+[run.analytics]

   # Source 1 ("left")
-  1.database = "postgres"
+  1.database = "your_business_data" # This line instructs the 'analytics' run to
+  # use the database connection information defined in 'database.your_business_data' above.
-  1.table = "orders"
+  1.table = "orders" # This is a table in the 'your_business_data' database.

   # Source 2 ("right")
-  2.database = "postgres"
+  2.database = "your_business_data" # Again, database.your_business_data is referenced.
-  2.table = "orders_backup"
+  2.table = "orders_backup" # This is another table in the your_business_data database.

   verbose = false
 ```